City Council considers new rule after lawsuit alleging Open Meeting Act violation

 Council members discussed the matter for nearly an hour during a meeting of the Urban & Economic Development Committee.

-Councilor Phil Lakin, who chaired the meeting, said the committee would continue discussion on the proposal next week.
+Lakin, who chaired the meeting, said the committee would continue discussing the proposal next week.